eworm-de/nullshell/README.md

 nullshell
 =========

-**do nothing but print asterisks, can be used for login shell**
+**do nothing but print keep alive characters, can be used for login shell**

-This is a minimal program that does nothing but print asteriks every now and then.
+This is a minimal program that does nothing but print some characters (namely version information and time&date string) every now and then.
 It is intended to be used for login shell with accounts accessible via secure shell that are used for secure tunneling but should not allow to execute commands.